-Everyone knows Australia is home to some dangerous wildlife (this post is worth checking out about first aid for snake bites).
+Everyone knows Australia is home to some dangerous wildlife.
 It’s not something that should stop you from moving here or from travelling off the beaten track, but it is important that you and your kids know what to look out for, and I think it’s really valuable to talk about it and prepare them for their new life Down Under.

 It’s a good idea to invest in a small guide like Australia’s Dangerous Animals: A Folding Pocket Guide to Potentially Harmful Species.
 It’s a useful thing to keep on your bookshelf.

 Australia’s Dangerous Creatures for Dummies is another handy book to own.
 I love the books for dummies, so this Australia version is really handy.

-My twin boys were four when we moved here and although in the UK they picked up EVERY bug or creature they could get their hands on, reading things like these helped them to understand that things were different in Australia and they needed to take care around the wildlife.
+My twin boys were four when we moved here and although in the UK they picked up EVERY bug or creature they could get their hands on, reading books like these helped them to understand that things were different in Australia and they needed to take care around the Australian wildlife.

 Books to help with your financial planning in Australia

 The Barefoot Investor: The Only Money Guide You’ll Ever Need and the Barefoot Investor for Families book are something all new arrivals should buy.
 It goes through getting your finances in order and covers everything from choosing the best super fund and health insurance for your needs to how to organise your debt and pay off your mortgage faster.
 I LOVE this book.
 It’s so easy to read and it makes sense of complicated information.
 It’s a great thing to read before you get here so you can hit the ground running (it means you’ll be organising your accounts in the right way from the beginning)

 Australia books to help you unwind